rchafik/kafka/README.md

   - [x] Review best practices, such as storing security artifacts in vault or bucket

 - **Streaming**
-  - [x] Streaming Producer and Consumer
+  - [x] Producer and Consumer using Java and Python
   - [x] After I configured to use more recent versions of the Kafka libraries in the project, it was necessary to define the parameter [enable.idempotence=false] in the properties of the class that produces the messages, because this error was occurring: *org.apache.kafka.common.errors.UnsupportedVersionException: The broker does not support INIT_PRODUCER_ID*

 - **Kafka**
-  - [x] SASL-SCRAM Producer and Consumer
+  - [x] SASL-SCRAM Producer and Consumer using Java and Python
   - [x] mTLS Producer and Consumer
   - [x] Use Kafka **super user** and setup ACLs (topics, users and permissions between artifacts)
   - [x] Plug in a graphical interface to manage the environment